-“You know Mr Shelby, it’s almost as if you want trouble,” union firebrand Jessie Eden (Charlie Murphy) tells Tommy in one of the few brief conversations in Peaky Blinders tonight that didn’t revolve around revenge and killing.
+“You know Mr Shelby, it’s almost as if you want trouble,” union firebrand Jessie Eden (Charlie Murphy) tells Tommy in one of the few brief conversations in Peaky Blinders that didn’t revolve around revenge and killing.

 She didn’t know how right she was.